 A l’ordre de: =Pay to the order

-On the line marked “A l’ordre de,” write the name of the person or business to whom you want to make the cheque out to.
+On the line marked “A l’ordre de,” write the name of the person or business to whom you want to make the cheque out.

-3. Write the amount of the cheque in numbers
+3. How to write the amount of euros in french

 In the box next to the € sign, write the amount of the cheque in numbers.
 Make sure it matches the amount you wrote out in words in step one.

 **Do not use a decimal for the cents.
 In France, a comma is used instead.